pralab/overparam2.0/README.md

 Once the environment is set up, use following commands to install required packages:\
 `pip install -r requirements.txt --no-index --find-links file:///tmp/packages`

+This script uses PGD L2 attack from `secml` library and AutoAttack from `pytorch` library.
+The repo contains the necessary conversion.

 ## Run experiments

 ### Arguments